Bryce Fisher

-Bryce Alexander Fisher (born May 12, 1977) is an American former professional football defensive lineman.
-He was selected by the Buffalo Bills in the seventh round of the 1999 NFL draft and played college football at Air Force.
+Bryce Alexander Fisher (born May 12, 1977) is a former American professional football player who was a defensive lineman in the National Football League (NFL).
+He was selected by the Buffalo Bills in the seventh round of the 1999 NFL draft and played college football for the Air Force Falcons.

 Early life

 Fisher attended Seattle Preparatory School and was a three-year letterman in football.
 At Prep, he played for head coach Rollie Robbins and defensive coordinator Mitch Robbins.
 As a senior, he was an All-League selection and was named the League's Lineman of the Year.

 College career

-Fisher played college football at the United States Air Force Academy in Colorado Springs where he was a two-year starter on defensive line at the Air Force Academy.
-Selected as WAC Defensive Player of the Year in Mountain Division as senior, he started 12 games and recorded career-high 70 tackles, six sacks, and one fumble recovery.
-He started 12 games as junior he totaled 63 tackles, 1.5 sacks, one forced fumble, and one fumble recovery.
+Fisher played college football at the United States Air Force Academy in Colorado Springs, where he was a two-year starter on the defensive line for the Falcons.
+Selected as WAC Defensive Player of the Year in Mountain Division as a senior, he started 12 games and recorded career-high 70 tackles, six sacks, and one fumble recovery.
+He started 12 games as a junior; he totaled 63 tackles, 1.5 sacks, one forced fumble, and one fumble recovery.
 He played in seven games as backup defensive lineman in his sophomore season.